thelia/thelia.github.io/en/documentation/development/events/index.md

 </div>

 Thelia use the [Observer Pattern](http://en.wikipedia.org/wiki/Observer_pattern) for managing all the action like creating a new customer, updating a product.
 For each action an event is dispatching containing an event object.
-Event object contain only data.
+Event object contains only data.

 ##List of event